superlinked/superlinked/docs/run-in-production/vdbs/redis.md

 ## Start a Managed Redis Instance

 To initiate a managed Redis instance, navigate to [Redis Labs](https://app.redislabs.com/), sign in, and click the "New Database" button.
 On the ensuing page, locate the `Type` selector, which offers two options: `Redis Stack` and `Memcached`.
 By default, `Redis Stack` is pre-selected, which is the correct choice.
 If it is not selected, ensure to choose `Redis Stack`.
 For basic usage, no further configuration is necessary.
-Redis already generated a user which called `default` and a password that you can see below it.
+Redis already generated a user which is called `default` and a password that you can see below it.
 However, if you intend to use the instance for persistent data storage beyond sandbox purposes, consider configuring High Availability (HA), data persistence, and other relevant settings.

 ## Example app with Redis

-You can find an example that utilizes Redis [here](https://github.com/superlinked/superlinked/blob/main/docs/run-in-production/vdbs/redis/app_with_redis.py)
+You can find an example that utilizes Redis [here](https://github.com/superlinked/superlinked/blob/main/docs/run-in-production/vdbs/redis/app_with_redis.py).